jrgrant-uliv/capstone-project-csck700/README.md

 ### 1. Local Container

-Instructions for setting up the project on Paperspace Gradient.
+Instructions running the experiment locally in a Docker container.

 #### Cloning the Repository